 Named by ChurchLeaders.com as one of the “Top Five Comics to Watch,” Crist is no stranger to accolades.
 He was a finalist in Comedy Central’s Up Next Comedy Competition, a finalist in the Comedy Works New Faces Contest, and named to the Burbank Comedy Festival’s Best of the Fest.
 “The most meaningful award I’ve ever won?”
 Crist says, “When I was first starting out, I’d just go anywhere I could find an open mic.
 One time I did a show at a bar and the winner won a free appetizer.
 Best cheese sticks I’ve ever had.”

 Crist has created and starred in several videos for BuzzFeed and has made several appearances on the Bob and Tom Show.
-He has been featured in Men’s Humor, Relevant Magazine, The Adam Carolla Show, Cracked, The Catalyst Conference, The Nerdist Network, TBN, and The Daily Wire.
+He has been featured in Men’s Humor, Relevant Magazine, The Adam Carolla Show, Cracked, The Catalyst Conference, The Nerdist Network, TBN, The Daily Wire, and Huffington Post.
 He was even once a voice actor on the popular children’s radio show Adventures in Odyssey.

 Crist’s tour schedule keeps him busy, typically performing in churches, comedy clubs and theaters.
 “It wasn’t always like that,” Crist says.
 “One time when I was first starting out, I did an open mic at a Chili’s.
 It was traumatizing.”
 To date, one of the most unique shows Crist has ever performed was a comedy tour for the troops in Middle East.
 “It was surreal.
 It was just me and a tent full of soldiers at this military base on the border of Kuwait and Iraq.
 No mic, no stage, no nothing.
 I was standing on a wooden crate.
 It was probably 120 degrees in there.
 It was comedy in its purest form.”